QubesOS/qubes-doc/privacy/anonymizing-your-MAC-address.md

 ---
 layout: doc
-title: Randomizing your MAC Address
+title: Anonymizing your MAC Address
-permalink: /doc/randomizing-your-mac-address/
+permalink: /doc/anonymizing-your-mac-address/
 ---

 Randomizing your MAC Address
 ============================

-Changing the default [MAC Address](https://en.wikipedia.org/wiki/MAC_address) of your hardware is crucial in protecting privacy.
-Currently, Qubes OS *does not* "randomize" or spoof the MAC Address, so until this is implemented by default you can randomize your MAC Address by the following.
+Changing the default [MAC Address](https://en.wikipedia.org/wiki/MAC_address) of your hardware is [crucial in protecting privacy](https://tails.boum.org/contribute/design/MAC_address/#index1h1).
+Currently, Qubes OS *does not* "anonymize" or spoof the MAC Address, so until this is implemented by default you can randomize your MAC Address with the following guide.

 ## Configuring Qubes

 First thing you need to do is install **macchanger** package by opening your `fedora-23` TemplateVM and typing

 ```
 sudo dnf install macchanger
 ```

-Then create the file `macspoof@.service` in `fedora-23` located at `/etc/systemd/system/` directory
+Then create the file `macspoof@.service` in `fedora-23` located at `/etc/systemd/system/` directory using a text editor such as `vim`, `emacs`, or `gedit`

 ```
-vim /etc/systemd/system/macspoof@.service
+sudo gedit /etc/systemd/system/macspoof@.service
 ```

 Paste the following inside of that newly created file